 Over the years, Google has struggled to penalize the sites which optimize only for authority and not for User Experience (UX).

 At the same time, Google favors sites with fresh content.
 As SEO experts have said before, content is king.
-Search engines now tend to offer a better position to sites with content that is new and interesting; updated frequently; detailed, relevant and useful; qualified; easy and fun to use.
-That is why we recommend you to learn how to write content to achieve your business goals.
+Search engines now tend to offer a better position to sites with content that is new and interesting; updated frequently; detailed, relevant, and useful; qualified; easy and fun to use.
+That is why we recommend you learn how to write content to achieve your business goals.

 Having great information on your page, not only does it attract new people surfing the web to your site and ensure their return, but it can also be beneficial in building your reputation as other links to your page.
 These links make your website more transparent, and when used properly, can improve the traffic to your page.
 Having websites owned by other links to your page is not the easiest thing, however, remembering to create useful information can improve your chances of someone referring to your page.